Smithsonian/Coastal-Wetland-NGGI-Sensitivity-Analysis/data/Biomass/lter/README.md

 # lter

-This folder contains two above ground biomass datasets that originated from the Long Term Ecological Research (LTER) database.
+This folder contains two above ground biomass datasets that originating from the Long Term Ecological Research (LTER) database.